Armed Forces of Croatia: Organization

+The Government of Croatia oversees its national security.

 The Armed Forces are divided into branches, services, professions and their specialties.
-The President is the Commander-in-Chief and exercises administrative powers in times of war by giving orders to the Chief of Staff, while administration and defense policy execution in peacetime is carried out by the Government through the Ministry of defense.
+The President is the Commander-in-Chief and exercises administrative powers in times of war by giving orders to the Chief of Staff, while administration and defence policy execution in peacetime is carried out by the Government through the Ministry of Defence.
 This unified institution consists of land, sea, and air branches referred to as: